-What is Design Thinking?
+What is design-led thinking?

 In fact, entire organisations, businesses, teams and individuals are collectively focused on solving the customers' problems.
 For a reason.
 To make business more sustainable, profitable and meaningful.

-We believe that good business is commercially resilient and responsible to multiple stakeholders: people, communities and planet.
+We believe good business is commercially resilient and responsible to multiple stakeholders: people, communities and planet.
 As an example, Dr. Qu Dongyu, Director General of the United Nations Food and Agriculture Organisation says:

 "We need to urgently change how we produce, process and consume food today.
 There is a historic opportunity to transform agri-food systems, which are essential to achieving the Sustainable Development Goals.
 Realigning incentives will be an important approach in such a transformation journey".

-Design Thinkers step out of the office and into the real world to understand the complete customer experience.
+Design thinkers step out of the office and into the real world to understand the complete customer experience.

 Better yet, we learn to effectively identify and empathise with the customers' problems along the way.